saneef/qgen/README.md

 - Generate the file for you next Jekyll blog post.
 - Generate files for a new React component in your current project
-- Scaffold files for your next HTML/CSS project

 ## Install